phredreeq/anomaly-detection-login-behaviour/README.md

 They stand out from the rest
 Few splits needed to separate them

-The easier a point is to isolate — the more suspicious it is flagged by the model.
+The easier a point is to isolate the more suspicious it is flagged by the model.

 Think of it like a crowd:
-Finding a normal person in a crowd is hard
-Finding someone in a bright red clown suit is easy Isolation Forest finds the clown suit.
+Finding a normal person in a crowd is hard, but finding someone in a bright red clown suit is easy.
+Isolation Forest finds the clown suit.

 ### The Four Features Used for Detection

 The model evaluates four features simultaneously for every login record:

 | Feature | What it measures | Why it matters |
 |---|---|---|